 After implementation of the PIA system

-Once the PIA system has been introduced the establishment will be subject to scheduled monitoring assessment carried out by FSS team to demonstrate suitability of the premises to maintain a PIA system.
+When the PIA system has been introduced, the establishment will be subject to scheduled monitoring assessment carried out Food Standards Scotland to demonstrate suitability of the premises to maintain a PIA system.

 After the authorisation has been granted

-Once an authorisation has been granted it may be withdrawn if FSS is satisfied the conditions by which it was granted are no longer being met.
+Please note that when an authorisation has been granted it may be withdrawn if Food Standards Scotland is satisfied the conditions by which it was granted are no longer being met.

-Where a withdrawal is issued, the FBO will have the right to appeal this decision.
-The FBO can make their appeal by writing to the Director of Operations, within 21 days of the date of the notice.
-The outcome of the appeal will be communicated to the OV and to the FBO within 20 working days.
+If a withdrawal is issued, the Food Business Operator has the right to appeal this decision.
+The Food Business Operator can make their appeal by writing to the Director of Operations within 21 days of the date of the notice.
+The outcome of the appeal will be communicated to the official veterinarian (OV) and to the Food Business Operator within 20 working days.

-The OCR allows members of the single market to be sure that the competent authorities (CAs) in Member States are conducting controls in a suitably rigorous and impartial manner.
+The OCR ensures that Competent Authorities (CAs) across Great Britain are conducting controls in a suitably rigorous and impartial manner.